 Rental Housing Counseling is funded by the municipalities of Lawrence, Leavenworth, Manhattan, Olathe and Topeka & The United Way of the Flint HIlls and United Way of Geary County funds the following counties: Chase, Coffey, Geary, Greenwood, Lyon, Morris, Osage, Wabaunsee and Woodson.

 To submit a request for counsel online click here:

 Issues include maintenance, security deposit returns, lease issues, discrimination and most rental housing topics.
 Information about the situation is gathered, education on legal and practical applications of rights and responsibilities of both parties is provided in plain language, problem-solving techniques are explored, alternative actions are reviewed, and the client selects the action to pursue.

 Frequently Asked Questions

 Commonly asked questions (English) (Español) are answered with general information based on the Kansas Residential Landlord and Tenant Act (K.S.A.
 58-2540 through 58-2573), a Kansas law regulating landlord and tenant relations and referred to as the KRLTA.

 This information is not intended to answer specific questions you may have about your situation.
 If you need additional assistance, check direct service counties and contact us at 785-234-0217.
 If you need legal advice, contact an attorney who has experience in this area of the law.

-HCCI’s Rental and Housing Counseling Program publishes a variety of resource materials including plain language summaries of the tenant and landlord laws in Kansas, fair housing information and posters, relevant court decisions and model leases.
-Publications can be purchased in person (Topeka, Lawrence and Manhattan), online or ordered through the mail.
+HCCI’s Tenant Landlord Counseling Program publishes a variety of resource materials including plain language summaries of the tenant and landlord laws in Kansas, fair housing information and posters, relevant court decisions and model leases.
+Publications can be purchased in person (Topeka), online, or ordered through the mail.

 To see a detailed list of which publications HCCI has to offer or to order publication by mail click here.